-B: Yes - I’d like to make a call out to anyone reading this post that’s looking for a way to fund their education and not be penalised through expensive interest rates and hidden fees - reach out to us now - Knoma would love to help you!
+Brett: Yes - I’d like to make a call out to anyone reading this post that’s looking for a way to fund their education and not be penalised through expensive interest rates and hidden fees - reach out to us now - Knoma would love to help you!

 Anyone who’s looking at future job roles and is interested in the mission and vision of Knoma – widening access to education and reducing the digital skills gap – we'd love to hear from you also.
 Knoma is always on the lookout for new members to join the team.

 Are you ready to upskill or kickstart your new career?
-Check out our marketplace to find the best course to pay interest-free today.
+Check out our Marketplace to find the best course to pay interest-free today.

 We’re thrilled to announce that Knoma has been selected as part of Fintech 5.0,...2 Min Read